 Stay on Balance

 Having good balance is one of the best ways to prevent a fall -- and potentially serious injuries.
-Make balance exercises part of your day.
-Stand on one foot or walk heel-to-toe -- as if you were walking on a balance beam.
+Make these exercises part of your day.
+Stand on one foot or walk heel-to-toe -- as if you were walking on a beam.
 The gentle, dance-like movements of tai chi are another helpful option.
-One study found that older people who stuck with tai chi for 6 months cut their risk of a fall in half.
+Older people who stick with tai chi for 6 months can cut their risk of a fall in half.

 Aerobic exercise is important, but don't forget to build your muscles, too.
-One study found that regular strength training reversed aging in the muscles of older people.
-Genetic changes in their cells made their muscles more like those of people in their 20s.
+One study on regular strength training in seniors found that it caused genetic changes in cells.
+The result: Older folks' muscles became more like those of people in their 20s.

 Spend more time with friends or family.
 It can help keep your mind keen.
-Studies have shown that very social people have sharper thinking and a much lower risk of memory problems as they age.
+Social people have sharper thinking and a much lower risk of memory problems as they age.
 Or try volunteering.
 It's linked with a lower risk of heart disease and a longer life.
 Don't wait until you retire to start.
-Studies show that the earlier you begin volunteering, the lower your risk of health problems later.
+Studies show that the earlier you begin, the less likely you are to have health problems later.

 Fend Off Wrinkles

 Want your skin to defy the years?
-Use sunscreen every day.
-A 2013 study found that using sunscreen daily really does prevent wrinkles.
-And it's not too late -- even people who didn't start using sunscreen until middle age still get a benefit.
-Use a product with an SPF of 30 or higher.
+Use sunscreen every day: It really does prevent wrinkles.
+And it's not too late -- even people who didn't start using it until middle age still get a benefit.
+Choose a product with an SPF of 30 or higher.

 You might need a little less sleep these days than you used to.
 That's normal.
-But if you're getting less than 7 hours a night, or feel exhausted during the day, get help.
-Insomnia is not a normal part of getting older.
-Exercise more, drink less alcohol, discuss your medications with your doctor, or seek treatment if you have an underlying problem like depression or anxiety; it can help you sleep soundly again.
+But if you're getting less than 7 hours a night, or feel worn out during the day, something's wrong.
+Insomnia isn't a normal part of getting older.
+Exercise more, drink less alcohol, and discuss your medications with your doctor.
+Seek treatment if you have an underlying problem like depression or anxiety; it can help you sleep soundly again.

 Enjoy the Rewards of Age

-Here's some good news: One recent study found that the older people get, the more content and satisfied they are.
-People in their 80s reported being more satisfied than people in their 70s.
+Here's some good news: The older people get, the more content and satisfied they are.
+People in their 80s report being more satisfied than people in their 70s.
 So look forward to the future.
 It could be a time of great happiness.